 Eastern Sierra Plein Air Painters

 Plein-Air painting has a long-standing tradition in the Eastern Sierra.
-This region has an extensive range of opportunities for plein air painting with easy access to the most unspoiled and magnificent landscapes anywhere in the world.
+This region has an extensive range of opportunities for Plein air painting with easy access to the most unspoiled and magnificent landscapes anywhere in the world.
 It is a year-round art activity that presents the seasons in the most glorious way imaginable.
-A group of local Eastern Sierra Artists arrange regular outings for plein air art.
+A group of local Eastern Sierra Artists arranges regular outings for Plein air art.
 Check their web page often for updated info.

 Classes & Workshops